Slovak government loses no-confidence vote

 Fico, the country's dominant politcal figure of the past 15 years, was forced to resign in 2018 following the pressure from protests sparked by the killing of investigative journalist Jan Kuciak and his fiancé.

-This wave of protests later propelled the OLaNO-led coalition to power but both OLaNO and its We are Family partners are weak, populist vehicles built around one man, with little in the way of ideology or national organisations.
-As bne IntelliNews predicted in August, the government's collapse was only a matter of time.
+This wave of protests against corruption later propelled the OLaNO-led coalition to power but both OLaNO and its We are Family partners are young, populist vehicles built around one man, with little in the way of ideology or national organisations.
+As bne IntelliNews predicted in July, the government's collapse was only a matter of time.

 Ending the political turbulence will not be easy.
 Caputova has said she does not want to appoint a technocratic government – something Slovakia has never had.
 Appointing her own government could damage Caputova's chances of winning a second term in 2024.
 She said it was "not the dream or wish of any rationally thinking president" and would only be a last resort.